 Must-ask interview question and why: What types of tests can you use to detect security weaknesses in the network?
 A candidate is likely to respond immediately with “penetration testing,” as that’s the go-to testing method for most organizations.
 But you’re better off hiring a security architect who is also willing to take a creative approach to uncover potential security faults.
 So, listen closely to candidates who mention other methods, such as using packet analyzers or “sniffers” to intercept and log network traffic to identify threats or engaging in ethical hacking to bypass system security and search for vulnerabilities.

-Cybersecurity professionals in this role may be asked to manage penetration testing exercises and work with automated testing tools.
-The network security engineer also typically monitors detection and response activities and conducts routine analyses of security events, alerts and notifications.
+Many businesses look to network security engineers to manage their penetration testing exercises and work with automated testing tools.
+These cybersecurity professionals may also typically monitor detection and response activities and conduct routine analyses of security events, alerts and notifications.
 Look for a candidate who is proficient in security technology, has a deep understanding of the nature of cybersecurity threats, and can create and document security policies.

 IT security and other credentials to look for: CEH, CISSP, Cisco Certified Network Professional Security (CCNP Security)

-In larger organizations, meanwhile, a systems security administrator is more likely to focus solely on security, including installing and maintaining firewalls, solutions for virus protection and other measures.
-But in either case, cybersecurity professionals who hold the systems security administrator title are responsible for helping companies define best practices for IT security and coordinate penetration testing to identify vulnerabilities.
+In larger organizations, a systems security administrator is more likely to focus solely on security, including installing and maintaining firewalls, solutions for virus protection and other measures.
+But in either case, a cybersecurity professional is responsible for helping companies define best practices for IT security and coordinate penetration testing to identify vulnerabilities.

 Candidates for the systems security administrator position should ideally have a background in networking.
 You may also want to specify in the job description that applicants should possess excellent knowledge of TCP/IP (standard internet communications protocols), routing and switching, network protocols, firewalls, and intrusion prevention.

-IT security and other credentials to look for: Cisco Certified Network Associate (CCNA), Certified Information Systems Auditor (CISA), CISSP, CompTIA Security+
+IT security and other credentials to look for: Cisco Certified Network Associate (CCNA), CISA, CISSP, CompTIA Security+